paicoretech/smsc/README.md

 # Installation (Recommended) – Using the Installer

-The recommended method for deploying the Free Basic Edition is the installer distributed via GitHub Releases(https://github.com/paicbd/smsc/releases).
+The recommended method for deploying the Free Basic Version is the installer distributed via GitHub Releases(https://github.com/paicbd/smsc/releases).

 The `.tar.gz` package includes:
 - Environment files